-The Internal Revenue Services (IRS) is a government agency that is primarily responsible for the collection of tax and administration of statutory tax laws.
-Generally Accepted Accounting Principles (GAAP) is a regularly followed set of accounting rules and principles that govern the standards for year-end financial reporting.
+The Internal Revenue Services (IRS) is a government agency primarily responsible for collecting taxes and administering statutory tax laws.
+Generally Accepted Accounting Principles (GAAP) regularly follows a set of accounting rules and principles that govern the standards for year-end financial reporting.

 Consequently, the rules and principles within GAAP can sometimes differ from the rules and principles within the IRS.
-Such rule differences can cause strenuous reporting errors and the postponement of income tax payments.
+Such rule differences can cause differences in calculations and the postponement of income tax payments.

-In comparison, the most common difference between the IRS and GAAP is the methods used to designate deprecation.
-It is generally the main cause of deferred income tax.
+For example, the most common difference between the IRS and GAAP is the methods used to calculate depreciation.

 Deferred income tax is mainly caused by differences in income recognition between tax laws (IRS) and accounting methods (GAAP).
 Listed below are the main characteristics of the IRS and GAAP to better understand how different they are.

-- A company is more likely to be audited by the IRS if it is a big business
+- A company is more likely to be audited by the IRS if it is a complex business

 - Accounting rules and principles

-- Accountants follow GAAP when they compose financial statements
+- Accountants follow GAAP when they prepare financial statements

-- S Public companies must follow GAAP rules and principles
+- Public companies must follow GAAP rules and principles

 - The primary focus is to ensure consistency, clarity, and comparability of financial statements issued by companies and individuals